ginpei/react-vs-monorepo/README.md

 See https://reactjs.org/link/invalid-hook-call for tips about how to debug and fix this problem.
 ```

 This is because the sub package refers `sub/node_modules/react` while the app does `app-xxx/node_modules/react`.
-(In other word, it works if the sub package uses ONLY as peer dep.)
+(In other word, it works if the sub package uses ONLY as peer dep.
+But how do you test then?)

 ## Solution